Hair Restoration Specialists

-Dr Maurice Collins is Medical Director and Team Principal of Hair Restoration Blackrock (HRBR).
-Educated at Belvedere College Dublin, Dr Collins pursued his undergraduate medical studies at University College Dublin.
+Dr Collins is Medical Director and Team Principal of Hair Restoration Blackrock.
+He was educated at Belvedere College Dublin and did his undergraduate medical studies at University College Dublin.
 After graduating as a doctor he trained in General Surgery and received his Fellowship (FRCSI) in this specialty from the Royal College of Surgeons in Ireland.
 Dr Collins then undertook specialist surgical training in Ear, Nose and Throat Surgery and was awarded a Fellowship (FRCS) from the Royal College of Surgeons in London.
 He subsequently received a further Fellowship (FRCSEd.) in Head and Neck Surgery from the Royal College of Surgeons in Edinburgh.
-He has practised as a Consultant Surgeon in England and Ireland for the past 30 years.
+He has practised as a Consultant Surgeon in the Blackrock Clinic for over 20 years.

 Dr Collins has invited colleagues from around the world to HRBR in Dublin and has also attended numerous workshops in hair transplant surgery in both Europe and the United States.
 His knowledge and expertise on the subject of hair restoration surgery is recognised internationally.
 As one of Ireland’s only qualified surgeon practising hair restoration medicine, he is regularly asked to comment on related subjects in the media.
 Dr Collins has appeared on RTÉ’s The Late Late Show in addition to numerous radio features.

 - Registered with the Medical Council of Ireland

 - FRCSI – Fellow of Royal College of Surgeons in Ireland.
 General Surgery

 - FRCS – Fellow of the Royal College of Surgeons in London.
 Otorhinolaryngology (Ear, nose and throat specialist)